naomichoy/face_blur/README.md

 ## DEPENDENCIES
 Python 3.3+ is need to run the script.
 Google how to install python 3 on your mac/windows and follow the steps.

+You will also need to install Visual Studio before proceeding

 check if the following modules are installed. you need these modules to run the script
 * numpy
 * scipy